FleetOpsClub logo

 Not ideal for

-Simply Fleet lacks ELD compliance features, making it unsuitable for regulated carriers.
+No ELD compliance — regulated carriers cannot use this for HOS or FMCSA requirements.
 There is no electronic logging device support, no hours-of-service tracking, and no FMCSA or CCMTA compliance workflow in Simply Fleet.

 The Simply Fleet evaluation should be short and practical.